Problem – How does site speed increase mobile conversions?

 Read Time – 5 Minutes

 Mobile is a force that can't be reckoned with.
-As user habits change and the popularity of mobile conversions increases, around 79% of us will have made a purchase online within the last 6 months using a mobile device, which is why performance testing is the pinnacle for increasing conversions.
+As user habits change and the popularity of mobile conversions increases, around 79% of us will have made a purchase online within the last 6 months using a mobile device, which is why software performance testing is the pinnacle tool for increasing conversions.
 Read our Website Testing 2020 guide.

 What is performance testing?